-The Dean also recently met with the Provostial Advisory Group, which resulted in uniformly positive feedback on the proposal.
-The Dean is also in the process of examining possible opportunities for Tri-campus engagement with the Principals of UTSC and UTM.
+The Dean also met with the Provostial Advisory Group, which resulted in uniformly positive feedback on the proposal.
+The Dean is also presented information about the Academic Pharmacy to UTSC campus leadership on May 5, 2020 and has been in communication with the administration at UTM to discuss how to examine possible opportunities for activities at UTM.

 The Leslie Dan Faculty of Pharmacy works collaboratively with the Toronto Academic Health Sciences Network (TAHSN) hospitals.
-The Academic Pharmacy was presented in February 2020 to the Hospital University Pharmacy Education Committee (HUPEC), and a workshop with TAHSN pharmacy leaders is planned for Spring 2020 to better understand how the Academic Pharmacy can best support and interact with hospital care providers.
+The Academic Pharmacy was presented in February 2020 to the Hospital University Pharmacy Education Committee (HUPEC), and a workshop with TAHSN pharmacy leaders is planned for Winter 2021 to better understand how the Academic Pharmacy can best support and interact with hospital care providers.

 Furthermore, the Leslie Dan Faculty of Pharmacy has consulted with U of T employee benefit provider Green Shield Canada, and with the student union officers who manage relationships with the various student benefit providers.
-All consultations have been positive, and have identified useful emerging collaborations or opportunities for the Academic Pharmacy in working with our benefits providers.
+All consultations have been positive and have identified useful emerging collaborations or opportunities for the Academic Pharmacy in working with our benefits providers.